Planet Youth. Helping young people live their best lives.

 Planet Youth began in the 90s in Iceland as a local initiative to reduce substance use amongst young people.
 Over the next 20 years, Iceland changed the game.
 Iceland went from having the highest rates of substance use amongst young people in Europe, to having the lowest.
 Planet Youth is now being adopted by communities all over the world.

 Recent research has shown that the brain keeps developing until we’re in our mid-twenties, and that alcohol and drugs are even more harmful to young people than previously thought.
 We now know that any level of alcohol and drug use has significant risks for young people – they are much more likely than adults to suffer injury and harm, cause damage to the brain, do things they may regret, take more risks, and develop substance dependency later in life.

 The Alcohol and Drug Foundation is working with the international Planet Youth team to pilot the approach through the existing Local Drug Action Team Program, which is funded under the Australian Government’s National Ice Action Strategy and managed by the Alcohol and Drug Foundation.
 The local Planet Youth Blue Mountains project is a collaborative effort between local government, community services, schools, parents and carers, young people and the broader Blue Mountains community.

 Together we can help our young people live their best lives.

 The Blue Mountains area is one of five Planet Youth pilot sites in Australia.
 The local project began in 2019 with a survey of Year 10 students in Blue Mountains high schools.
 The second Planet Youth Australia survey was conducted in April 2022.
-The next step is to share what we’ve learnt and start working together to make our community a safe place where young people thrive.
+The next step is to share what we’ve learned and start working together to make our community a place where young people can thrive.